Do you want to start your blog with WordPress? If yes, you are in the right way.

-Tags are also called as macro-categories for the post.
-It is helpful for the SEO and helps the user to find the content they are looking for.
+Tags are also called macro-categories for the post.
+It is helpful for SEO and helps the user to find the content they are looking for.
 Posts with similar tags are linked together when a user clicks one of the tags.
 So use the right tag code in your theme for them to appear in your post.

 To add tags,